You send a pair of branded shoes, hoping to earn some margin, only to receive them back at the warehouse, swapped with a worn-out pair.

 Step 1: Camera Setup at Packing Stations

-The system records the entire process, from product check and quantity verification to packaging and label application, in a single continuous flow.
+The system records product checking, packing, and sealing in a single flow.

-The footage is stored securely in the cloud for a fixed period, usually between 30 to 180 days, so it covers the full return and dispute window.
+The footage is stored securely for 30 to 180 days, covering your return window.

 1. Fake Return Claims